austinscreations/OXRS-AC-WT32-ESP-LIB/README.md

 // initialize the library instance
 OXRS_WT32 wt32;

-// To start your code you'll likely start with serial debugging - this line can initilaize serial and print out the firmware env information in your platformIO config wt32.initialiseSerial();

 // This starts the core of the library conencting to network (wifi or ethernet) and then starting the mqtt and api libaries wt32.begin();